dwesterwick/SPTLateToTheParty/README.md

 Known issues:
 * If **debug.enabled=true**, you cannot press the "Ready" button early when loading into a map or the script that changes the raid time (and related settings) won't run.
 However, if **debug.enabled=false**, the script is called twice unless you press "Ready" early.
-* Any door on the map is equally likely to be opened, including those locked with rare keys and those nobody ever really opens/closes in live Tarkov.
+* Any locked door on the map is equally likely to be opened, including those locked with rare keys and those nobody ever really opens/closes in live Tarkov.
 * Some items have no price defined in *handbook.json* or *prices.json*, which makes the mod rank them as being extremely undesirable (i.e. the AXMC .338 rifle).
 This will hopefully be fixed as the data dumps available to the SPT developers improve.
 * If **destroy_loot_during_raid.check_loot_accessibility.enabled=false**, loot can be despawned behind locked doors or in locked containers.
 If **destroy_loot_during_raid.check_loot_accessibility.enabled=true**, some loot is falsely considered inaccessible and will never be despawned.
+* There are still some quirks with the items Fence sells (i.e. he never sells ammo).
+Also, you'll get an error in the server console if you examine an item that disappears after you refresh his inventory.